xapian/xapian/xapian-core/docs/quickstart.rst

 string defining the term.
 This string can be anything, as long as the same string is always used to refer to the same term.
 The string will often be the (possibly stemmed) text of the term, but might be in a compressed, or even hashed, form.
-In general, there is no upper limit to the length of a termname, but some database methods may impose their own limits.
+Most backends impose a limit on the length of a termname (for chert the limit is 245 bytes).

 The second parameter is the position at which the term occurs within the document.
 These positions start at 1.
 This information is used for some